-We know better than anyone that hemorrhoids hurt.
+We know as much as anyone that hemorrhoids hurt.
 The discomfort that comes along with hemorrhoids has many people asking if they should adjust their routine or avoid exercise completely until symptoms diminish and the rectum has healed?
 To put it quickly, walking should not make your hemorrhoids worse, but more strenuous exercise such as weightlifting can.

 Q: Does walking make hemorrhoids worse?